-In accordance with the requirements of the Americans with Disabilities Act (ADA), Scantron will make arrangements for individuals with special needs upon written request from candidates and approval from ASAE.
-ADA requests must be submitted in writing to Scantron no later than 30 days prior to the preferred test administration date and candidates must submit their scheduling request at least 30 days prior to their preferred test date.
+In accordance with the requirements of the Americans with Disabilities Act (ADA), Measure Learning will make arrangements for individuals with special needs upon written request from candidates and approval from ASAE.
+ADA requests must be submitted in writing to Measure Learning no later than 30 days before the preferred test administration date, and candidates must submit their scheduling request at least 30 days before their preferred test date.